-US asks China to help fight climate change threat
+Janet Yellen asks China to cooperate on climate change action

 US Treasury Secretary Janet Yellen has called on China to work with Washington to fight the "existential threat" of climate change.

-Speaking at a meeting with finance experts in Beijing on Saturday, she said it was "critical" cooperation on climate finance continued.

-That included encouraging transitions by businesses to carbon neutrality, known as "net zero".
+Ms Yellen is on a four-day trip to Beijing in an attempt to boost relations between the two countries.

+There's been no formal co-operation between China and the US on climate change since the administration of former President Donald Trump.
-China briefly suspended climate talks with the US last year.

-It came after senior Democrat Nancy Pelosi visited Taiwan last year.
-The trip inflamed tensions between the US and China.
+And China briefly suspended climate talks entirely with the US last year after senior Democrat Nancy Pelosi visited Taiwan, which is self-ruled but Beijing sees as a breakaway province it will eventually unite with.

-But in a sign that cooperation could soon resume, Ms Yellen - who is on a four-day trip to the Chinese capital - called on China to work together with the US to fight climate change and mitigate the effects on poorer countries.
+But in a sign that cooperation could soon resume, Ms Yellen called on China to work together with the US to fight climate change and mitigate the effects on poorer countries.

-During the roundtable meeting in Beijing, she called on China to support US-led institutions like the Green Climate Fund, which was set up to help developing nations adapt to climate change and lessen its effects.
+During the roundtable meeting in Beijing with finance experts, she called on China to support US-led institutions like the Green Climate Fund, which was set up to help developing nations adapt to climate change and lessen its effects.

 "As the world's two largest emitters of greenhouse gases and the largest investors in renewable energy, we have both a joint responsibility - and ability - to lead the way," she said.